OpenWaterFoundation/owf-learn-cdss-statemod-dev/mkdocs-project/docs/model-output.md

 1. Binary file format written to Fortran direct access files with names \*.bNN matching Fortran unit numbers.
 These files are used to allow StateMod to efficiently read and write data as an extension of computer memory.

-2. Text report files written sequentially at the end of a run to facilitate reading output.
+2. Text report files written at the end of a run to facilitate reading output.

 In both cases, these files can be very large and other software may be necessary to extract and view specific data.
 For example, see the TSTool software.